Stones pelted at civic staff removing Haren Pandya posters

 "So, why don't they remove every religious poster or of some social cause put up everywhere in the city?
-Did they see only those posters which have my husband's photo on it," she said.
+Did they see only those posters which has my husband's photo on it," she said.

 "In those posters, there was no political writing and were in no way considered election posters.
 Yet, the authorities were removing it," she said.